 But Cape Town is more than the proverbial pretty face.
 It's a city with a turbulent history to be explored; a place to shop or hike.
 From simple markets to old wine estates, it's also a city for tasting.
 And readers gave it a perfect five-star rating for food and drink.

 Cape Town is also remarkably affordable.
-Expect a pint of local beer to cost around £1.50, or £2.50 if you're after a draught craft brew.
+Expect a pint of local beer to cost around £1.70 and a three-course dinner for two with wine around £20.

 Vancouver - best city break destination in Canada

-You'll fall for Vancouver's show-stopping beauty; snow-dusted mountains soaring high over gleaming glass skyscrapers, and a downtown core that boasts its very own temperate rainforest - Stanley Park - complete with wooded trails, hand-carved totem poles and spotless beaches.
+You'll fall for Vancouver's show-stopping beauty; snow-dusted mountains soaring high over gleaming glass skyscrapers, and a downtown core with its own temperate rainforest - Stanley Park - complete with wooded trails, hand-carved totem poles and spotless beaches.

 Add in a top dining scene, excellent galleries, museums and shopping and this cosmopolitan city stands alone.

-In July and August 2018, Which? members completed a survey about the city breaks they had taken outside of the UK and Europe in the past year.
-The results are based on 3,000 experiences.
+In July 2019, 2,010 Which? members completed a survey about the city breaks they had taken outside of the UK and Europe in the past year.

-The city score is based on combination of overall satisfaction and the likelihood of recommending it to a friend or family member.
-Only cities that were reviewed by at least 30 people are included.
+The city score is based on combination of overall satisfaction and the likelihood of recommending the city.
+Only cities reviewed by at least 30 people are included.